iyin21/lendsqr-fe-test/README.md

 #### hooks.

-This contains hooks general to the platform, broken down into it's respective locations eg. leadchef, admin etc.
+This contains of the platform, broken down into it's respective locations eg. pagination, user etc.

 #### Mocks.